scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 | Indexed               | `Vector`  |`ArrayBuffer` |
 | Linear (Linked lists) | `List`    |`ListBuffer`  |

 For example, if you need an immutable, indexed collection, in general you should use a `Vector`.
 Conversely, if you need a mutable, indexed collection, use an `ArrayBuffer`.

->`List` and `Vector` are often used when writing code in a functional style. `ArrayBuffer` is commonly used when writing code in a mutable style. `ListBuffer` is used when you’re mixing styles, such as building a list
+>`List` and `Vector` are often used when writing code in a functional style.
+`ArrayBuffer` is commonly used when writing code in a mutable style.
+`ListBuffer` is used when you’re mixing styles, such as building a list.

 The next several sections briefly demonstrate the `List`, `Vector`, and `ArrayBuffer` types.